COMMONWEALTH AVENUE MALL STATUE LIGHTING AND LANDSCAPE ENHANCEMENTS PROJECT

 Originally planted with American and European elm trees, the Mall today is a mixture of hardy large-scale shade trees.
 Even though the statues were not part of Gilman’s plan for the long, uninterrupted allée of trees, they have become a focal point for people’s enjoyment.
 Today, the trees, statues, benches, and walkway are important elements of this historic park.

 “Thoughtful lighting design will enhance the beauty of each statue and create a focal point in each block of the Mall” states Pokorny.
 “In addition, these new strong pools of light in the center of each block will be an added public safety feature at night.
+In addition to Morison, the other statues to be lit are Hamilton, Glover, Collins, Garrison, Sarmiento, and Eriksson.
+The Women’s Memorial and Vendome Firemen’s Memorial both have existing lighting, however, upgrading those lights will be investigated in the future.

 HOW YOU CAN HELP